-If $G$ is a connected and simply connected semi-simple Lie group, it is known \cite{Drinfeld2, Yvette} that any quasi-Poisson group structure on $G$ is twist-equivalent to one as above, where the twist $t\in S^2(\frakg)^G \cong S^2(\frakg^\vee)^G$ is a multiple of the Killing form.
-Therefore there is one to one correspondence between $(+1)$-shifted Poisson structures on $[\cdot/G]$ and elements in $(\wedge^3 \frakg)^G$. \end{example}
+For the specific case when $G$ is a connected and simply connected semi-simple Lie group, it is possible to show \cite{Drinfeld2, Yvette} that any quasi-Poisson group structure on $G$ is twist-equivalent to the one as above, where the twist $t\in S^2(\frakg)^G \cong S^2(\frakg^\vee)^G$ is a multiple of the Killing form.
+This establishes a one to one correspondence between $(+1)$-shifted Poisson structures on $[\cdot/G]$ and elements in $(\wedge^3 \frakg)^G$. \end{example}